dotnet/maui-samples/README.md

 however, this option does not work in combination with transitive dependencies.
 The `Xamarin.AndroidX.*` set of NuGet packages has a complex dependency tree.

-Additionally, we had some problems with the Xamarin.Forms NuGet package listing the same assembly in both:

-* `lib\netstandard2.0\Xamarin.Forms.Platform.dll`
-* `lib\MonoAndroid10.0\Xamarin.Forms.Platform.dll`

 For now we added workarounds in `xamarin-android`, see [xamarin-android#4663](https://github.com/xamarin/xamarin-android/pull/4663).